Four Mesothelioma Stages

 Stage 4 Pleural Mesothelioma Treatment

 Late-stage mesothelioma is tough to treat.
 Patients often qualify for treatment options designed to reduce symptoms, including chemotherapy and surgery to remove fluid buildup.
-Depending on available treatments many stage 4 patients survive mesothelioma for at least one year.
+Depending on available treatments, many stage 4 patients survive mesothelioma for at least one year, improving their survival rates.

 Pleural Mesothelioma Staging Systems